ipfs/community/CONTRIBUTING_JS.md

 * The latest releases of "desktop" Chromium, FireFox and WebKit
 * Electron
   * Main process only, latest release
+* React-Native
+  * We are attempting to add react-native support to all modules.
+This is complicated by our use of [package exports](https://webpack.js.org/guides/package-exports/) and rn's support [still being experimental](https://reactnative.dev/blog/2023/06/21/package-exports-support), please watch this space

 We do not go out of our way to break compatibility with platforms, but we can only test on the above.
 Where we require a recently released feature (such as an encryption algorithm or browser API) this will be noted by the [engines](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#engines) field of the `package.json`.